Wergugy/odin-recipes/README.md

 The goal is to have a basic homepage with links to additional pages containing recipes.

-Will also be using this to get confortable with GIT and good practive commits.
+Will also be using this to get comfortable with GIT and good practice commits.